hamishwillee/multidocsify_test/docs/qgc_gov_user_guide.md

 Name | Description
 --- | ------
-Menu / icon | App menu (navigate to Fly, Plan, Vehicle Setup, Photos, User Login, Application Settings).
+Menu / icon | [App menu](#application-structure-and-navigation) to navigate main app views.
-Vehicle | Display/select the current vehicle.
-The current vehicle is the connected vehicle for which information is being displayed, and to which commands will be directed.
+Vehicle | Current vehicle.
+Select to change current vehicle.
 Mode | Display the current [flight mode](#flight-modes--tasks) and/or select a manual flight mode: [Position mode](#position-mode) or [Altitude mode](#altitude-mode).
-Armed/ Disarmed State | Display/select the _armed state_.
+Armed/ Disarmed state | Display/select the _armed state_.
 The states are Armed (motors spinning), Disarmed. (motors stopped), Emergency Stop (motors stopped in flight, potentially causing the drone to crash).
 Pairing Manager | Pair and connect vehicle and ground station.
 ROI Status | Position Mode ROI state.
 If defined, an ROI location is displayed on the map and will be tracked by the camera in position mode.
 Enabled (green) -  Select to remove the ROI, Disabled/undefined (grey).
 RC Status | Microhard/remote controller signal status.
 The bars on the status icon indicate _uplink_ signal strength.
 Select the icon to display the numeric uplink and downlink RSSI values.